.

 Little Elephant Ceramic Art in Phuket Town

 Little Elephant Ceramic Art is a surprisingly large souvenir shop with a modest facade on Yaowarat Road in Phuket Old Town.
-From the outside, it doesn't look like much because the windows are not large and are cramped with items, but the inside is vast, and the display makes it easy to browse the thousand souvenirs and handicrafts available.
+From the outside, it doesn’t look like much because the windows are not large and are cramped with items.
+Inside, you’ll find hand-painted ceramics, small decor pieces and unique gifts suited to suitcase travel.
+Location: Phuket Old Town – Yaowarat Road Read More!

 Best Souvenirs to Buy in Phuket